 Departmental Scheduling for Regular and Recurring Services (Interpreters/CARTS)

 - An individual approved by the College for an ADA accommodation involving services such as interpreters or captionists/CARTs will work through their department regarding scheduling those services.

-Interpreting services for some college-wide events, such as graduation and All College Day, are generally scheduled by either the Registrar or through HR.
-HR will not always know when an employee is planning to participate in an event or activity, so it is important for the employee to work with his/her department (and coordinate with the HR/Benefits Manager) when he/she is scheduled to participate in a non-departmental event to ensure appropriate interpreting services are provided but at the same time ensure that services are not double-scheduled.
+Interpreting services for some college-wide events, such as graduation and All College Day, are generally scheduled by either the Registrar or the event organizeR.
+HR does not always know when an employee is planning to participate in an event or activity, so it is important for the employee to work with his/her department or the event organizer when he/she is scheduled to participate in a non-departmental event to ensure appropriate interpreting services are provided but at the same time ensure that services are not double-scheduled.